Hybrid vehicle drivetrain: Plug-in hybrid

-They are full hybrids, able to run on battery power.
-They offer greater battery capacity and the ability to recharge from the grid.
-They can be either parallel or series designs.
-They are also called gas-optional, or griddable hybrids.
-Their main benefit is that they can be gasoline-independent for significant distances, with the extended range of an ICE for longer trips.
+They are full hybrids, able to run on battery power; offer greater battery capacity and the ability to recharge from the grid; can be either parallel or series designs and are also called gas-optional, or griddable hybrids.
+The plug-in hybrid's main benefit is that they can be gasoline-independent for significant distances and also offer the extended ICE range for longer trips.
 Electric Power Research Institute research found a lower total cost of ownership for PHEVs due to reduced service costs and gradually improving battery technology.
 The "well-to-wheel" efficiency and emissions of PHEVs compared to gasoline hybrids depends on the grid energy sources (the US grid is 30% coal; California's grid is primarily natural gas, hydroelectric power, and wind power).